kontent-ai/kontent-ai-migration-toolkit/README.md

 # Import

-> [!CAUTION] **Read before running import script**.
-We do not recommended importing into a production environment
+> [!CAUTION] **Read before running import script**
-> directly without proper testing.
-Instead you should first create a testing environment and run the script there to
+> We do not recommended importing into a production environment directly without proper testing.
+Instead you should
-> make sure everything works as you intended to.
+> first create a testing environment and run the script there to make sure everything works as you intended to.

 > [!NOTE]
 > When importing it is essential that `Content types`, `Taxonomies` and `Workflows` matches the input data.
 Any